Introduction

 ggtitle("Comparing real-time and later observed cases")

-5 Pre-processing
+Pre-processing

-In order to compute a nowcast for this data, we will need to start by creating what we call a reporting triangle.
-This is a matrix where each row represents one of the time points being referenced and each column represents the delay, starting from 0 up until the maximum delay.
-The entries represent the number of new cases assigned to that reference time point with a particular delay, with entries in the bottom right triangle missing as the data reported with longer delays has yet to be observed for recent reference times.
+The entries in the reporting triangle represent the number of new cases assigned to that reference time point with a particular delay, with entries in the bottom right of the triangle missing as the data reported with longer delays has yet to be observed for recent reference times.
 The reporting triangle will be used to estimate the delay distribution, or the proportion of the final number of cases reported on a particular delay.
-Since this data is both reported and referenced daily, we will use the time scale of days to create the reporting triangle, but the delay and the reference date can have any temporal granularity.

 In this example, we will both fit our delay distribution, and apply it to generate a nowcast matrix using the same data, the national level data from Germany for all age groups.